christinereina/epicodus-pizzaparlor/README.md

 ## Support and contact details

 Feel free to contact Christine Augustine for any further assistance, questions or inquiries.
-Additionally, if you have any suggestions or feedback don't hesitate to contact me.
+Additionally, if you have any suggestions, feedback or just want to say "hi', please don't hesitate to contact me.

 blacchoy@gmail.com | 818-481-0683